 The IB Middle Years Programme is a five-year program for students aged 11 - 16 years.
-Students in the IB Magnet at Richard Montgomery complete the two-year model of the IB MYP, which occurs in grades 9 and 10.
+Students in the IB Programme at Richard Montgomery complete the two-year model of the IB MYP, which occurs in grades 9 and 10.
 Like the IB Diploma Programme, the MYP is academically rigorous and designed to focus on critical thinking, holistic development of the individual, communication in multiple languages and international-mindedness.
-The Richard Montgomery Magnet is designed with vertical articulation, grades 9-12, in mind, and the Magnet course work is geared towards helping students achieve high marks in the six subject areas as they attempt the Diploma.
-Consequently, delivery of the IB Middle Years Programme within the Magnet provides an excellent preparation for the IB Diploma Programme, as the two programs are part of one continuum of international education.
+The Richard Montgomery IB Program is designed with vertical articulation, grades 9 - 12, in mind, and the RMS-designated course work is geared towards helping students achieve high success in the six subject areas as they attempt the Diploma.
+Consequently, delivery of the IB Middle Years Programme provides an excellent preparation for the IB Diploma Programme, as the two programs are part of one continuum of international education.